bangkit-stunting-project/CloudComputing/README.md

 4. If Access Denied occurs add `sudo` before command up and build
 5. If it has been successfully deployed, the container will run and be visible on the Docker Desktop or can be checked using `docker-compose ps`

+## **Usefull CLI Command for this project**
+- `yarn prisma studio` -> for showing database like phpmyadmin
+- `yarn prisma migrate reset` -> Reseting all table and inserted database to 0
+- `yarn prisma migrate dev --name [migrate name]` -> commiting migrate database to migrate history
+- `yarn prisma migrate deploy` -> deploying latest migrate to database schema
+- `yarn db push` -> pushing changes in Schema to database
+- `yarn db seed` -> running seeder
+- `yarn run seed` -> Pushing changes in shcema and push seeder to database
+- `yarn run dev` -> starting server
+- `yarn run dev:server` -> Starting server with nodemon.
+So every changes will restart the server.
+Best for deploying when deveolpment begun

 ## **Todo List**

 - [X] Generate ERD Diagram